hslu-ige-laes/StromGTPublic/docs/index.md

 - ..fr.. : French;<br>
 - ..gt.. : German.<br>

-The user guide is on the first sheet of the tool: sheet "readme"<br>
+The user guide is on the first sheet of the tool: sheet "readme".<br>

 The following contents are available:<br>
 - ..empty: without case data; device database with some entries;<br>